HungaryOfficial Name: Republic of Hungary

 Hungary’s custom authorities may enforce strict regulations concerning temporary importation into or export from Hungary of firearms, antiquities, prescription medications, and other items.
 You should contact the Hungarian Embassy in Washington or one of Hungary’s consulates in either New York or Los Angeles for specific information regarding customs.
 You can also visit National Tax and Customs Administration of Hungary website.

-ACCESSIBILITY: While in Hungary, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+ACCESSIBILITY: Individuals with disabilities may find accessibility and accommodation very different from the United States.
 Although Hungarian law requires all government buildings to be accessible to persons with disabilities, these regulations have only been in force during the last decade and many older buildings and areas are still not accessible.
 The accessibility of private buildings, restaurants, and hotels varies widely.

 Buses, trams, subways, and railroads provide reliable transportation in cities and throughout the country, but lack the most basic facilities and equipment for disabled access.
 Although there are plans to upgrade municipal bus fleets, currently most buses, trams, and metro stations are not equipped with lifts for travelers with disabilities.
 Taxis are a good means of transportation.

 Medical treatment in Hungary is adequate, but hospitals and other medical facilities are not always comparable to what you may find in the United States.
 Doctors are generally well trained, but there is a lack of adequate emergency services.
 Some doctors speak English.
 Prescription and over-the-counter medicines are widely available at pharmacies.
+However, customers may have difficulty finding English-speaking staff at pharmacies.
 The Embassy maintains a website with more details about specific medical care providers.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Hungary, you may encounter road conditions that differ significantly from those in the United States.
-The information below concerning Hungary is provided for general reference only, and may not be totally accurate in a particular location or circumstance.
-In Hungary, there are approximately 540 fatal traffic accidents per year, and about 4,355 traffic accidents per year resulting in serious injuries.
 Roadside assistance, including medical and other services, is generally available.
 English is usually spoken at the emergency numbers listed below.
 If you call and the operator does not speak English, dial 112.

 24-hour English language emergency assistance: 112